 We then add in a teaspoon of worm castings around every bulb as we plant.
 It provides a great source of ready-to-use nutrients for the bulb.
 Ever since doing this a few years back, our bulbs have been simply amazing!
 It really is a great little secret to better bulb production.

 When planting garlic, make sure to keep the pointy end of each garlic clove up, and the flat end down.
 The point tip is the sprouting end, and will allow for quick sprouting through the soil.

-Finish by covering up with the cloves with remaining soil.
-Do not press the soil firm, simply cover by spreading the soil to fill the entire trench level with the surrounding soil.
+Finish by covering up the cloves with the remaining soil.
+Do not press the soil firmly, simply cover by spreading the soil to fill the entire trench level with the surrounding soil.

 Mulching For Weed Control & Winter Protection – The Secrets To Planting Garlic

 Once the crop has sprouted in the fall, we add a few more inches of additional straw mulch to help protect the crop through winter.
 You can also use shredded leaves as well, but whatever you do, mulch the crop!

 One of the biggest secrets to growing garlic is to keep it from competing with weeds.
 Weeds compete for nutrients, and a weedy patch will keep yields of your garlic lower, and the bulbs you harvest smaller.

 Garlic is a fairly drought resistant crop.
 Normal rainfall will usually keep it growing well.
 If you do experience extremely dry conditions for more than 10 to 14 days in the fall, water the crop to help it along.

 Spring Maintenance – The Secrets To Planting Garlic

 As spring arrives, the garlic crop will come out of dormancy and continue to grow.
 We usually add a bit more mulch to suppress weeds in the early spring.
 But other than that, the only maintenance required before harvesting is to keep the weeds out.